Spanning Tree Covers for Path-Separable Graphs: Trading Stretch for Size: Preliminaries

+A \textbf{minor} of $G$ is a graph that is obtained from $G$ by a sequence of vertex deletions, edge deletions and edge contractions.

-For any two vertices $u,v\in V$, we denote by $d_G(u,v)$ the distance between $u,v$, i.e., the weight of the lightest path between them.
-A \textbf{spanning tree} of $G$ is a sub-graph $T=(V_T,E_T)$, which is a tree, such that $V_T\subseteq V$ (here, a spanning tree does not necessarily contain all the vertices, but it is a sub-graph of the original graph).
+If the graph $G$ is weighted, with positive weights on the edges, we denote by $d_G(u,v)$ the distance between two vertices $u,v\in V$, i.e., the weight of the shortest path between them.
+If $u,v$ are on a path $P$, we denote by $P[u,v]$ the sub-path of $P$ between $u$ and $v$.
+The \textbf{diameter} of $G$ is $diam(G)=\max_{u,v\in V}d_G(u,v)$, and its \textbf{aspect ratio} is

 Given a rooted tree $T$ and two of its vertices $u,v$, we denote by $LCA_T(u,v)$ the lowest common ancestor of $u,v$ in the tree.
 That is, the sub-tree of $T$ rooted at $LCA_T(u,v)$ contains $u,v$, but none of the children of $LCA_T(u,v)$ satisfies the same property.

-Unless stated otherwise, we assume that the given graph $G$ is connected.
-All our results translate to disconnected graphs by applying these results on every connected component.